Citizens is a San Francisco church

 Through the church, we see that God is still on His redemptive mission.
 It is as the church lives out her mission to declare and demonstrate the gospel that people are able to see what it is to live under the good reign of God and come to worship King Jesus.

 This is the act of the story in which we find ourselves today.
-Churches in San Francisco are a small extension of God's worldwide redemptive mission.
+Churches in SF are a small extension of God's worldwide redemptive mission.

 But the story isn’t over.
 One of Jesus’ followers, a man named John, was imprisoned on a small island.
 He sat in his prison cell and prayed to God.
 He wondered if and when God would rescue His people.
 God spoke to him through a dream, a revelation.
 In a sequence of stories with rich imagery, God made John aware of the reality that God was still sovereignly accomplishing His mission on the earth through the Church.
 Even God’s people were suffering and it seemed like the enemy was winning, all was not lost.
 God revealed to John that He was still actively accomplishing his purposes that would culminate in a full and final victory.